rayokota/hgraphdb/README.md

 ### Lazy Loading

 By default, vertices and edges are eagerly loaded.
 In some failure conditions, it may be possible for indices to point to vertices or edges which have been deleted.
-By eagerly loading graph elements, stale data can be filtered out before it reaches the client.
+By eagerly loading graph elements, stale data can be filtered out and removed before it reaches the client.
 However, this incurs a slight performance penalty if the element has not previously been cached.
 As an alternative, lazy loading can be enabled.
 This can be done by calling `HBaseGraphConfiguration.setLazyLoading(true)`.
 However, if there is stale data in the graph, the client will need to handle the exception that is thrown when an attempt is made to access the non-existent vertex or edge.

 ### Bulk Loading